alexanderwalford-official/alexanderwalford-official/README.md

 Introduction
 - 👋 Hi, I’m Alexander Walford.
-- 🧠 Interested in learning new programming languages and meeting new people.
+- 🧠 Interested in learning new programming languages and meeting like-minded people.
 - 👥 I’m looking to collaborate on scientific research studies or commercial client requests.
-- 📫 Just email me at alexanderrrwalf@gmail.com if you want to reach me or check out my website: https://alexanderwalford.uk
+- 📫 Just email me at alexanderrrwalf@gmail.com if you want to reach me.
+Or, check out my website: https://alexanderwalford.uk

 Current Technical Skillset
 - C# (most experience)